DeadBranches/logseq-queries-and-scripts/kitButton.md

   logseq.kits.setStatic(function kitButton(div) {
     console.log("kitButton function initiated");

+    /**
+    * With logseq macros, if an argument to the macro is null then Logseq renders the
+    * null value in HTML in one of two ways:
+    * 1. Logseq returns a string like `$n` when an HTML macro argument is null.
+    * 2. Logseq returns `''` when a Hiccup macro argument is null.
+    * The function checks if the input `attributeValue` contains `$` or `''`, which
+    * indicates a null or empty value.
+If the input value represents a null or empty
+    * value, the function returns an empty string;
+    */
     function sanitizeAttribute(attributeValue) {
-      console.log(`sanitizing attribute value: ${attributeValue}`);
-      // Logseq returns a string like "$n" when an HTML macro argument is null.
-      // But it returns `''` when a hiccup macro argument is null return attributeValue.includes("$") || attributeValue.includes("''") ? "" : attributeValue;
+      return attributeValue.includes("$") || attributeValue.includes("''") ? "" : attributeValue;
     };

+    /** Convert a space-separated string of Tabler icon hex codes into a space-separated
+     * string of HTML character references.
+     * @param {string} glyphCodes A space-separated string of Tabler icon hex codes.
+     */
     function glyphToCharRef(glyphCodes) {
       // Takes zero to multiple tabler icon hex codes seperated by spaces if (!glyphCodes) { return ""; }